elijahherron/gtfs-tools/HOSTING-SETUP.md

 ## Tips

-- **Organize files**: Consider using descriptive filenames like `city-transit-2024-01-15.zip`
+- **Choose good feed names**: Use short, memorable names like "stm", "metro", "bus-routes"
+- **Update, don't create new**: Re-upload with the same feed name to update while keeping the same URL
-- **Version control**: Each upload is a Git commit, so you have full version history
+- **Version control**: Each upload is a Git commit, so you have full version history in the repo
-- **Share links**: The raw.githubusercontent.com links work great for sharing with validators
+- **Share stable links**: Give apps and validators the URL once, and they'll always get the latest
-- **Backup**: Download the .json work file from the main editor before uploading
+- **Backup**: Download the .json work file from the main editor as a backup

+## Example Workflow

+1. Create feed "stm" → Get URL `https://raw.githubusercontent.com/you/gtfs-tools/main/gtfs-feeds/stm.zip`
+2. Share URL with transit app developers
+3. Update GTFS data in the editor
+4. Re-upload with feed name "stm" → Same URL, updated content
+5. Apps automatically get new data at the same URL

 ---